 Part of our mandate is to study, promote and become engaged in digital finance and its innovation and to solve financial inclusion problems.
 Vancouver has made a commitment to become a digital city, which contemplates establishing the infrastructure and environment to become a more connected smart city – a city with a system of interconnected systems including public services, residences, transportation, health care, retail, municipal services and energy distribution that are all tied together by information and communications technologies (ICT) that can transmit and process data all over the connected city.
 Smart connected cities, such as Vancouver, will need to have what we call intelligence infrastructure in place underpinning and supporting its ICT and the transactions and communications of the people living in it.
 It will also have to have machine-to-machine (M2M) capability and communications.

-This is where we come in as digital finance experts; every smart connected city will need a financial component tied into the public ICT infrastructure so that consumers can make efficient and immediate payments in their interconnected world for a wide range of goods and services.
+Every smart connected city will need a financial component tied into the public ICT infrastructure so that consumers can make efficient and immediate payments in their interconnected world for a wide range of goods and services.
 One day, our iPhone will manage all these services and payments for us in our smart connected cities.

 Vancouver is emerging as a vibrant FinTech hub where its digital payments companies could be positioned to pivot into the Payment of Things on a global level because the smart and connected cities of the world are being built on identical tech infrastructure.
 As it becomes a digital city, Vancouver has the breadth to support the talent and growth of its FinTech companies.
 But FinTech is expensive on the R&D side and the one thing Vancouver lacks is the private and public investment needed to sustain its lead in FinTech long-term, particularly with emerging markets like Iran, with 80 million highly educated young connected citizens, vying for their place as leaders in FinTech.